wajeehab/ENSF409_FinalProject/ReadMe.txt

 The orderform.txt is overwritten each time.

 For our JUNIT tests, it requires the use of the original database which was uploaded to D2L.
+Please ensure that no values from the database have been added or deleted before running tests.
+Where specfied, the tests will add their own values into the database before running tests specifically just for testing purposes.